Quick Answer

 PKU Shenzhen Hospital's 26 published partners fall into two categories:

-Headquartered in Europe or the US, with global networks.
+Headquartered in Europe, the US, or Japan, with global networks.
 If you purchased health insurance abroad, it's likely from one of these:

 Focused on the mainland China market, serving local residents and expats in China.
 If you bought insurance locally or through a Chinese employer, it's likely from these: